wprender/cloudbreak-docs/docs/aws_cb_shell.md

 credential create --EC2 --description "description" --name my-aws-credential --roleArn <arn role> --sshKeyPath <path of your AWS public key>
 ```

-Alternatively you can upload your public key from an url as well, by using the `—sshKeyUrl` switch.
+Alternatively you can upload your public key from an url as well, by using the `—sshKeyUrl` switch, or use the ssh string with `—sshKeyString` switch.
 You can check whether the credential was created successfully by using the `credential list` command.
 You can switch between your cloud credentials - when you’d like to use one and act with that you will have to use:

 ```
 credential select --name my-aws-credential